Wise Business vs Personal: What’s the difference? [2025]

 Wise personal and business accounts both have some really helpful features for anyone who lives, works, travels, or runs a business internationally.
 Being able to hold and exchange multiple currencies in the same place makes life easier - and because Wise offers the mid-market exchange rate whenever you exchange currencies in your balance, spend with your card or send a payment, you can also cut your overall costs.

 Use this guide to figure out if Wise personal or business is best for you.
-Wise personal covers all you need to manage your money across borders day to day - while Wise business adds in extras that can help save even more time and money for freelancers, entrepreneurs and business owners.
+Wise personal covers the tools you need to manage your money across borders day to day - while Wise business adds in extras that can help save even more time and money for freelancers, entrepreneurs and business owners.